 E ola hou ka inoa ‘o Kamakahelei...
 Let the name of Kamakahelei live on...

 A successful middle school is developmentally responsive to the unique intellectual, physical, social and emotional needs of the middle school adolescent.

 Clear goals and high expectations for student achievement through standards-based instruction and learning should guide the development of curriculum and instructional strategies.

 The goal of education is to develop caring, responsible, and productive global citizens.
 Proficient student achievement is the responsibility of all stakeholders in the learning community: students, parents, community members, school staff, administrators, and teachers.

 The mission of CKMS is to provide a positive and accepting environment, which empowers all students in their academic, social, and physical pursuits as well-rounded lifelong learners and productive citizens.

 E Holomua I Ka Na ‘auao -- “Progress Through Knowledge”

 The pueo, the Hawaiian owl, is an endemic species quite different from the barn owl (also seen in Hawai’i).
 Many centuries ago, the pueo flew to the Hawaiian Islands, perhaps caught up in a violent storm that swept several owls across the Pacific Ocean, and landed them in these isles.
 Over time, they adapted and physically changed to live in Hawaii, making them distinctly unlike their early ancestors.
-Often seen in the Puhi grasslands and plains, the pueo was chosen as the school mascot, and like its cousins across the seas, is likened to begin wise and all-knowing, and a benevolent guardian of the school and Puhi plains.
+Often seen in the Puhi grasslands and plains, the pueo was chosen as the school mascot, and like its cousins across the seas, is likened to being wise and all-knowing, and a benevolent guardian of the school and Puhi plains.